Brian Kennedy/Moment/Getty images

 Solar energy in Michigan may help lower your electric bills

 When you install solar panels on your home, you can save money in multiple ways.
-You’ve already learned that tax credits and net metering help offset installation costs.
-Solar panels also help you save money on your monthly energy costs.
+Tax credits and net metering help offset installation costs over a longer period of time.
+Solar panels also help you save money on your monthly energy bill.

 Here’s an example of the savings you could experience over time.
-If you buy a residential solar panel system for $24,815, the federal tax credit will help you recoup 30% on your costs on your tax return — in this case, about $7,500.
+If you buy a residential solar panel system for $24,360, the federal tax credit will help you recoup 30% of your costs on your tax return — in this case, around $7,300.
 Depending on your solar production, you may be able to significantly lower your electricity bill.
-The average monthly electricity bill for Michigan residents is $119.
-With solar, you could experience savings up to $1,428 each year.
+With solar, you could experience savings of up to $1,450 each year.

 When you purchase solar panels, you can: